 - Real-time payments.
 RTM enrich the current payment methods with speed, valuable messaging capabilities and immediate availability of transaction status.

 - Distributed ledger technology/Blockchain.
 DLT caters for security and cost-efficiency.

 - Conversational interfaces.
 The expansion of payments to non-physical interfaces may eventually render the traditional UI obsolete.
 Connected IVAs become smarter and add functionality with the enhancement of NLP and image recognition.
 Voice-first solutions are about to become a new tech reality.

 - Unified platforms.
 Migrating from a plethora of legacy and pricey systems to one single platform should sweep clean the oversaturated market of payment solutions.
 Moreover, a single payment experience for customers (based on seamless system interoperability, comparable to mobile telephony) is a more probable future.

-Evidently, financial sector is going through a major digital transformation.
-Bank and non-bank centric solutions do not enjoy equal success worldwide.
+Evidently, the financial sector is going through a major digital transformation.
+Bank and non-bank-centric solutions do not enjoy equal success worldwide.
 It largely hinges on particular circumstances and leaves us wondering why M-Pesa in Kenya and China’s Alipay took off, while the same model was nowhere near as successful with Paylah! in Singapore and Kakao in South Korea.
 It’s equally open to debate why some P2P solutions like Snapcash and Venmo shut down while others prosper.

 How to be a peer-to-peer payment wizard: 3 success stories